What You Need to Know

 - There are two main distinctions between electronic and magnetic LED drivers: Constant current vs. Constant voltage.
 You should pick your driver depending on the electrical requirements of your LED system.

-- Constant Current drivers fix the current supplied to the LEDs, but allow the voltage to vary depending on the load.
+- Constant Current drivers fix the current supplied to the light fixture, but allows the voltage to vary depending on the load.

-- Constant Voltage drivers supply a fixed voltage, usually 12VDC or 24VDC, and use a series of resistors or built-in regulators to control the current supplied to the LEDs.
+- Constant Voltage drivers supply a fixed voltage, usually 12VDC or 24VDC, and use a series of resistors or built-in regulators.

 - An LED Driver is just an LED Driver, right?
 Not exactly.

-- The quality of your driver will have a significant impact on the efficiency and lifetime of your LEDs.
-To make sure that your LED lighting system has a steady lumen output and no variation, make sure you are using the right kind of driver.
-Finding the right driver depends on the constant voltage or constant current output that your LED system requires and the total wattage of your system.
-No matter which kind of driver you choose, the total wattage of the LED lights connected to the driver should never exceed the driver's maximum wattage rating.
+- The quality of your power supply will have a significant impact on the efficiency and lifetime of your LEDs.
+To make sure that your light has a steady lumen output and no variation, make sure you are using the right kind of driver.
+Finding the right one depends on the constant voltage or constant current output and the total wattage of your system.
+No matter which kind of driver you choose, the total wattage of the light fixtures connected to the driver should never exceed the its maximum wattage rating.

 - If you want to integrate dimming or other specialized lighting controls like color correction or color changing controls, occupancy sensors, photocells, remote controls, or automation controls, be sure to verify on the manufacturer's product data sheet that the driver you plan to use is compatible.
 Most LED drivers, especially the new electronic ones, should work with these commercially available 0-10V control devices.